-Now, we'll get started with drawing the part.
+Let's get started with drawing the part.
 We want the base to be a single rectangle, centered on the origin.
-In the Sketch tab, click on the arrow next to the rectangle, and select Center Rectangle.
+We will use the 8 steps listed above.

+- 1. Select the Features Tab and Extruded Boss/Base - 2.
 A set of planes should show up in the main window.
 Click on Top Plane.
 This means you'll be seeing the part from above.
-At this point, you should change perspective to make drawing more intuitive.
-There is a button on top of the main window that lets you select a perspective-this is the View Orientation button.
-Use it to shift into downward-looking viewpoint.
+At this point, you may need to change perspective to make drawing more intuitive.
+There is a button on top of the main window that lets you select a perspective- this is the View Orientation button.
+Use it to shift into downward-looking viewpoint (this is very useful later on).